Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header

 Finally, the attention score matrix \(\textbf{A}\) is multiplied with the matrix \({\textbf{M}_V}\) to obtain the output matrix \({\textbf{Y}_A} \in {\mathbb{R}^{N \times D}}\) of the external attention layer according to Eq.
 (7),

-Here, it is worth noting that the output matrix \({\textbf{Y}_A}\) contains not only the information of \(n{\rm{th}}\) byte, but also the information of other bytes.
-Therefore, the external attention mechanism can be seen as the enhancement of the high-dimensional features to describe more important information in the task of classifying network service traffic.
+Here, it is worth noting that the process of achieving the attention scores and output matrix \({\textbf{Y}_A}\) mainly based on each byte data.
+Therefore, the external attention mechanism can be seen as the enhancement of the high-dimensional byte-level features to describe more important information in the task of classifying network service traffic.